DETAILED ACTION

 Mental Processes

-Independent claims 1 and 11 recite the limitations, “determine whether the user is in a rehabilitation condition based on the received medical data; when the user is determined to be in the rehabilitation condition, provide first exercise program corresponding to a recovery target part of the user using the received medical data; after end of the first exercise program, determine recovery level of the user based on comparison of biometric information of the user obtained during the first exercise program and biometric information of the user during a condition in which recovery is not needed; determine second exercise program following the first exercise program based on the recovery level of the user; and provide the second program.” are directed to the abstract idea of mental processes.
+Independent claims 1 and 11 recite the limitations, “determine whether the user is in a rehabilitation condition based on the received medical data; when the user is determined to be in the rehabilitation condition, provide first exercise program corresponding to a recovery target part of the user using the received medical data; when the abnormality of the biometric information is detected during the first exercise program, decrease at least one of a speed or an operation of an exercise machine; when the abnormality of the biometric information is not detected during the first exercise program, increase at least one of the speed or the operation time of the exercise machine; after end of the first exercise program, determine recovery level of the user based on comparison of biometric information of the user obtained during the first exercise program based on increasing the types and numbers of sensors used and biometric information of the user during the condition in which recovery is not needed; determine second exercise program following the first exercise program based on the recovery level of the user; and provide the second program.” are directed to the abstract idea of mental processes.
 The limitations are directed to determining a second exercise program based on the recovery level of a user when a comparison of a biometric information during a first exercise program to a biometric information when recovery is not needed (e.g., user is healthy) is made.
 These limitations can be performed in the human mind through observation, evaluation, and judgment of the medical data of the user.
-Additionally, an opinion such as exercise program is generated by a user through observation, evaluation and judgment of the medical data.
+Additionally, an opinion such as exercise program is generated by a user through observation, evaluation and judgment of the medical data/biometric data.

 Certain Methods of Organizing Human Activity

-Independent claims 1 and 11 recite the limitations, “determine whether the user is in a rehabilitation condition based on the received medical data; when the user is determined to be in the rehabilitation condition, provide first exercise program corresponding to a recovery target part of the user using the received medical data; after end of the first exercise program, determine recovery level of the user based on comparison of biometric information of the user obtained during the first exercise program and biometric information of the user during a condition in which recovery is not needed; determine second exercise program following the first exercise program based on the recovery level of the user; and provide the second program.” are directed to the abstract idea of managing personal behavior (including teaching and following rules or instructions) under certain methods of organizing human activity.
-The limitations are directed to determining a second exercise program based on the recovery level of a user when a comparison of a biometric information during a first exercise program to a biometric information when recovery is not needed (e.g., user is healthy) is made.
+Independent claims 1 and 11 recite the limitations, “determine whether the user is in a rehabilitation condition based on the received medical data; when the user is determined to be in the rehabilitation condition, provide first exercise program corresponding to a recovery target part of the user using the received medical data; during the rehabilitation, increase monitoring of biometric information of the user by increasing at least one of types or numbers of sensors activated for measurement of the biometric information compared to a condition in which recovery is not needed, the sensors comprising a green light emitting diode (LED), a red LED, an IR (infrared) LED, and a pressure sensor; based on the biometric information of the user using activated sensor of the sensors, detect an abnormality of the biometric information; when the abnormality of the biometric information is detected during the first exercise program, decrease at least one of a speed or an operation time an exercise machine; when the abnormality of the biometric information is not detected during the first exercise program, increase at least one of the speed or the operation time of the exercise machine; after end of the first exercise program, determine recovery level of the user based on comparison of biometric information of the user obtained during the first exercise program based on increasing the types and numbers of sensors used and biometric information of the user during the condition in which recovery is not needed; determine second exercise program following the first exercise program based on the recovery level of the user; and provide the second program.” are directed to the abstract idea of managing personal behavior (including teaching and following rules or instructions) under certain methods of organizing human activity.
+The limitations are directed to determining a second exercise program based on the recovery level of a user when a comparison of a biometric information during a first exercise program using an increased number or types of sensors to a biometric information when recovery is not needed (e.g., user is healthy) is made.
 These limitations are directed to managing a user’s recovery or rehabilitation process through an exercise regimen in response to a surgery or treatment.
 A person (a physician, nurse, or therapist) provides an exercise regimen or program (rules, guide, or instructions) for an individual to follow to improve their health and recovery from surgery or a particular medical treatment.
-Additionally, the person (a physician, nurse, or therapist) can modify or update the exercise regime or program (rules, guide, or instructions) to assist the individual in recovering from surgery or a medical treatment.
+Additionally, the person (a physician, nurse, or therapist) can modify or update the exercise regime or program (rules, guide, or instructions) to assist the individual in recovering from surgery or a medical treatment based on the increased usage of sensors or types of sensors.

 PRONG 2: The judicial exception (i.e., an abstract idea) is not integrated into a practical application.